Great Cobar mine: Tribute agreement

-Operations under tribute agreement (1894 - 1900)
+Operations under tribute agreement (1894–1900)

 Operations at Cobar

 Water jacket furnaces in foreground, old reverberatory furnaces in background (c.1895).

 Thomas Longworth relocated to Cobar to manage the operations there.
 By 1898, there were five water jacket furnaces.

-The syndicate built a narrow-gauge industrial tramway within the plant for moving ore, coke, and slag within the mine and smelter site.
+The syndicate built a narrow-gauge industrial tramway within the plant to move ore, coke, and slag between the mine and the smelter site.
 Initially, coke from Rix's Creek was unloaded at Cobar railway station and then taken from there to a coke dump by carriers.
 In 1897, a short standard gauge branch line, the Copper Mine Branch, allowed coke to be off-loaded at the Great Cobar coke dump, and the copper matte to be loaded for Lithgow.

 The water jacket furnaces produced copper matte, from a mixture of roasted ore and raw ore.
 Initially, a portion of the copper matte was refined in the old reverberatory furnaces at Cobar, with the remainder being sent to be refined in Newcastle.
-The syndicate seems to have considered adding converters, at Cobar, which would have converted the matte to blister copper; due to the prevailing low price of copper, that path was not taken.
+The syndicate seems to have considered adding converters at Cobar, which would have converted the matte to blister copper; due to the prevailing low price of copper, that path was not taken.

 Instead, by the end of 1896, construction was well advanced on a copper refining plant at Lithgow.
 By early 1897, the Lithgow plant had seven reverberatory furnaces and one furnace described as a 'refining furnace'.

 The Great Cobar ore and copper matte included significant amounts of gold and silver.
-The Syndicate announced that they would build an electrolytic copper refinery at Lithgow, in late 1899.
+The Syndicate announced that they would build an electrolytic copper refinery at Lithgow in late 1899.
 The new electrolytic refinery, which seems to have opened in 1900, allowed the precious metal content to be recovered, while simultaneously upgrading the crude copper produced at the Cobar smelters.
-William Longworth took charge of this part of the venture, together with the Great Cobar colliery, which was established to supply the refinery with coal to generate the electricity it needed.
+William Longworth took charge of this part of the venture, along with the Great Cobar colliery, which was established to supply the refinery with coal for the electricity it needed.
 Great Cobar became a significant producer of gold and silver.
-The Lithgow plant also processed copper matte from Nymagee, another mine which the members of the syndicate owned.
+The Lithgow plant also processed copper matte from Nymagee, another mine owned by syndicate members.